Tangerine Dream bootleg recordings: Quinoa

 The album Quinoa (1992) was originally a limited release of 1,000 copies for the now defunct official Tangerine Dream International Fan Club with the single title track.
 Quinoa was re-released in 1998 with two other tracks— "Voxel Ux" and "Lhasa".
 "Quinoa" was released as part of the bootleg Mystery Tracks (1993).
 "Voxel Ux" was released on Traumzeit (1998) and "Lhasa" on Electronic Collection (2001).

 Rockoon

 The unauthorized CD Golden Collection 2000 (2000) includes two tracks from Rockoon (1992).

 Rubycon

-The bootleg CD Rubycon Revisited (1996) is a remixed version of Rubycon (album) (1975).
+The bootleg CD Rubycon Revisited (1996) is a remixed version of Rubycon (1975).
 The mix includes trance rhythms, material from Philip Glass and from Black Sabbath.

 Shepherds Bush

 Shepherds Bush (1996) is a limited release CD sold at the London 1996 concert and includes two tracks— "Eleanor Rigby" and "Thief Yang and the Tangram Seal".
 Both tracks were released on the bootleg Traumzeit (1998).
 The compilation album Dream Encores (1998) also includes the tracks.